liborty/TokenCrypt/README.md

 `crptest indir`

 Tests `ncrpt` and `dcrpt`.
 It first encrypts and then decrypts all the files in the given input directory and compares the results against the original files.
-It then cleans up all the created directories.
+Finally, it cleans up all the created directories.

 The reported compression/decompression rates should exactly match.

 The reconstructed files should be reported as being identical to the originals.
 Some character differences may arise for hexadecimal files because `hexcheck` converts both a-f and A-F to 10-15 and also it cleans up spurious spaces and newlines, instead of just rejecting such almost hexadecimal files.
 API keys should be separated into their own  unique files.
-If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version (see FAQ).
+If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version (see FAQ.md).

 An automated github action compiles the C programs and runs **`crptest`** over the `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 It also tests reursive descent into a subdirectory.
 The 'test' badge at the top of this document lights up green when all the tests were passed.
-Note that only the summary output `test.log` is saved in the repository after this automatic test, not the encrypted, decrypted or key directories.
+Note that only the summary output `test.log` is saved in the repository, not the encrypted, decrypted or key directories.

 ## Releases Log

+**28Nov21** - Added buffering to `symcrypt`.
+It now for added security reason fails when the lengths of its two input files do not match.
+Also improved the `makefile`.

-**27Nov21** - Added buffering to further enhance perormance.
+**27Nov21** - Added buffering to further enhance performance.
 Also, `hexgen` and `hexcheck` are now generating and converting all hex characters A-F consistently to a-f.
 Updated FAQ.md.

 **26Nov21** - Added `-r --recurse` option, so that we now have a proper archiver.
 Adopted `getopts` options processing.
 Generally fortified the code.